How much does it cost to build a house in Indiana with a finished basement.

 The house plan that we love (and will suit our site) is this one:

-This unique house was designed by R W Knight of Knight Architecture for clients who had a beautiful hillside lot that looks into a gorgeous bay in Maine.
+Hi Marla, I found out that this unique house was designed by R W Knight of Knight Architecture for clients who had a beautiful hillside lot that looks into a gorgeous bay in Maine.
+It is striking!

-Total living area with a finished walkout basement = 2,778 sq ft.
+*Total living area with finished basement = 2,778 sq. ft.

 Again, the estimate for this house is an approximate one based on average quality materials.